 Some children may not be candidates for clear aligners and will need an option to straighten their teeth and prevent future oral health issues due to misalignment.
 With traditional braces, we can:

 - Properly align teeth to support better brushing and flossing, which helps prevent gum disease

 - Support better chewing and biting of food, which aids digestion

 - Help reduce jaw pain and muscle stiffness due to misaligned bite

 - Prevent eventual bone erosion due to gaps in teeth

 - Potentially avoid severe or recurring oral and overall health problems in the future due to chipped teeth, headaches and more

 Kids braces can be part of a proactive approach to your child's orthodontic treatment, not only helping to treat current health issues but also preventing future problems with the teeth, mouth and jaw.

-Our orthodontists in BC and Alberta typically recommend braces for children whose teeth are crowded or crooked or require realignment.
+Our orthodontists in BC typically recommend braces for children whose teeth are crowded or crooked or require realignment.
 Patients may also have crossbite, overbite or underbite.
 A bracket will be attached to each tooth, then connected to a wire that spans a row of teeth.

 If needed, large elastic bands are attached to brackets and stretched between upper and lower teeth.
 This system will gradually shift your child's teeth into their prescribed positions, typically over a period of about 2 years.
 Your child will see their orthodontist for wire adjustments periodically - usually every 6 to 8 weeks.